uhm-descartes/ee445/morea/home.md

 ## About the instructor

-[Philip Johnson](https://philipmjohnson.org) is a Professor of Information and Computer Sciences at the University of Hawaii.
-His research interests include climate change, educational technology, software engineering, and serious games.
-He is currently an active developer of [RadGrad](https://radgrad.org), an open source software system based on Javascript, Typescript, React, and Meteor.
+[Narayana Prasad Santhanam](https://ee.hawaii.edu/faculty/profile?usr=63) is a Professor of Electrical and Computer Engineering at the University of Hawaii.
+My research interests are at the intersection of machine learning, information theory and statistics.
+A particular focus is on high dimensional and complex problems, that are not amenable to traditional statistical methods and guarantees.